sackh/here-map-widget-for-jupyter/docs/source/api_reference/control/fullscreen.rst

 Fullscreen Control
 ===================

-``Fullscreen Control`` is an ``here-map-widget-for-juptyer`` class that allows you to add a control which contains a button that will put the Map in full-screen when clicked.
+``Fullscreen Control`` is an ``here-map-widget-for-jupyter`` class that allows you to add a control which contains a button that will put the Map in full-screen when clicked.

 Example
 -------